Techaeris' 2022 Amazon Prime Day guide

 - GameSir X3 Type C Gamepad for Android – Reg: $99.99, Prime Day: $79.99

-- HyperX – Up to 60% off a wide range for headsets, keyboards, mice, and more for the 2022 Amazon Prime Day including:
+- HyperX – Get up to 60% off a wide range for headsets, keyboards, mice, and more for the 2022 Amazon Prime Day including:

 - HyperX Alloy Elite 2 Mechanical Gaming Keyboard – Reg: $129.99, Prime Day $89.99